Connectoids II: existence of normal trees: Preliminaries

 \subsection{Normal trees}

-A weak normal tree $T$ of $(S, \cC)$ is a \emph{normal tree} of $(S, \cC)$ if for any rooted ray $R$ in $T$ there is a necklace that contains almost all elements of $V(R)$.
+A weak normal tree $T$ of $(S, \cC)$ is a \emph{normal tree} of $(S, \cC)$ if for every rooted ray $R$ in $T$ there is a necklace that contains almost all elements of $V(R)$.
 Note that \cref{prop:converging} characterises this condition.